tarekfb/csharp-challenges/java-challenges.md

 ---

+## 2. Variable Declarations, Assignments, and Type Conversion
+- Declare and assign values to variables of different data types:
+  - `int` for age
+  - `double` for height
+  - `char` for the first letter of your name
+  - `boolean` for whether you like Java
+  - `String` for your favorite programming language

+---

-## 3. If Statements and Comparisons
+## 3. If Statements

+### 3.1.
+Grade Evaluator
+- Declare an `int` variable for a score between 0 and 100.
+- Use `if`, `else if`, and `else` to print the grade: A, B, C, D, or F.

+### 3.2.
+Even or Odd
-- Declare two int variables.
+- Declare an `int` variable.
-- Use an `if` statement to check if the first number is greater than the second.
-Print a message if true.
+- Use an `if` statement to check if the number is even or odd.
+Print the result. (hint: modulus operator)

-- Check if two strings are equal (case-sensitive).
-Print a message if they match.
-- Compare an integer to 100 and print whether it's greater, less than, or equal.
+### 3.3.
+Leap Year Checker
+- Declare an `int` variable for a year.
+- Use `if` conditions to check whether the year is a leap year.
+A leap year is divisible by 4 but not by 100, unless it's also divisible by 400.

+### 3.4.
+Static: who is older?
+- Declare two int variables, one for your age, one for a friend of yours.
+- Use `if` and `else` statements to print the age of the oldest person

+### 3.5.
+Dynamic: who is most experienced?
+- Ask the user how many years of experiences 2 candidates have, for a developer job.
+- Use `if` and `else` statements to print who has the most experience.
 ---

 ## 4. String Operations